12 Monkeys Full Season One Commentary

-Back in Year 2015, Cole and Cassie look over her murder board of research as they struggle to find the location of the Night Room.
-Cassie is now fully invested in Cole’s mission and understands the math, 1 for 7 billion.
-Their time is cut short when Cole is brought back to the future early, back to 2043, to help deal with a potential security problem.
+Back in the Year 2015, Cole and Cassie look over her murder board of research as they struggle to find the location of the Night Room.
+Cassie is now fully invested in Cole’s mission, and she now understands the math, 1 for 7 billion.
+Cole is brought back to 2043 early to help deal with a potential security problem.

-The scare over the security of the facility and the time machine reveals Dr. Jones’s total devotion to her personal religion, “the mission”.
-To Katarina the mission is everything and she will do anything to ensure its continuation.
-We find out later that if the mission is her religion, then Time is her personal god.
+The scare over the security of the facility and the time machine reveals Dr. Jones’s total devotion to her religion, “the mission.”
+To Katarina, the mission is everything, and she will do anything to ensure its continuation.
+We find out later that if the mission is her religion, then Time is her god.
 This episode not only establishes an enemy through the reveal of the West 7, but it also has fun with what time travel can do.

 Because of this, the invasion that he and Ramse fight desperately to stop was made possible from the intel Cole gave to Max in the first place.
-The West 7 kill their way to the doors of the spinter chamber, just as Dr. Jones sends Cole to travel back to Cassie in a final attempt to reset time.
-Just as Cole tries to splinter away, a spray of bullets strike the time machine and Cole lands in a field near the facility.
+The West 7 kill their way to the doors of the splinter chamber, just as Dr. Jones sends Cole to travel back to Cassie in a final attempt to reset time.
+Just as Cole tries to splinter away, a spray of bullets strikes the time machine, and Cole lands in a field near the facility.
 The Year 2043, only a couple days before the invasion.

-Also in this episode: We’re lead to believe Ramse is killed in the Core chamber on the other side of a walkie talkie.
+Also, in this episode: We’re lead to believe Ramse is shot in the Core chamber on the other side of a walkie talkie.
 However, we find out that another Cole saves Ramse at the last second.

 Max earns the right to join the facility when she helps Cole escape, saves Katerina in the splinter chamber, and then helps to send Deacon running for the wild.